quarkiverse/quarkus-roq/README.md

 [![Version](https://img.shields.io/maven-central/v/io.quarkiverse.roq/quarkus-roq?logo=apache-maven&style=flat-square)](https://central.sonatype.com/artifact/io.quarkiverse.roq/quarkus-roq-parent)

-All the tools to generate static websites out of your Quarkus web application:
+The Roq Static Site Generator extension allows to easily create a static website or blog using Quarkus super-powers.

+Get started with the [documentation](https://docs.quarkiverse.io/quarkus-roq/dev/index.html).

+Roq already includes a set of extensions which can also be used standalone:
-- Roq Data: Use json/yaml files content from your templates and articles with type safety.
+- [Roq Data](https://docs.quarkiverse.io/quarkus-roq/dev/quarkus-roq-data.html): Use json/yaml files content from your templates and articles with type safety.
-- Roq FrontMatter: Directly serve your Markdown/Asciidoc/Html pages using FrontMatter header (url, layout, seo, data) and make the global pages header data available in other templates.
+- [Roq FrontMatter](https://docs.quarkiverse.io/quarkus-roq/dev/quarkus-roq-frontmatter.html):  Create a website from your Markdown/Asciidoc/Html pages using FrontMatter headers (url, layout, seo, data).
-- Roq Generator: Command to run any Quarkus web application and extract it in a directory as purely static files (html and assets).
+- [Roq Generator](https://docs.quarkiverse.io/quarkus-roq/dev/quarkus-roq-generator.html): Command to run any Quarkus web application and extract it in a directory as purely static files (html and assets).